Dexter Morgan: Psychological profile

 In season five, after Rita is murdered, Dexter realizes that he genuinely loved her, and is devastated by losing her.
 However, after Rita's death, Dexter became worse in many aspects.
-These ranged from his emotional depth to his skills as a killer, as he started to ignore killing non-killers and innocents if it meant he remained free; he was willing to kill Maria LaGuerta and Angela Bishop (the last being his ex-girlfriend); and the police sergeant Logan was Dexter's final victim, as well as the final violation of the Code of Harry.
+These ranged from his emotional depth to his skills as a killer, as he broke his code of not killing non-killers and innocents, once in a fit of rage, and later, if it meant he remained free; he was even willing to kill his ex-girlfriend, the chief of police Angela Bishop and the police sergeant Logan was the final violation of the Code of Harry, even though his death was unintentional.
 Despite the blatant violation of the Code that was Logan's murder, Dexter showed absolutely no remorse or guilt, instead focused solely on escaping with his son Harrison, and he even tried to justify the murder to Harrison.
-This showed how far Dexter had truly fallen, as when he had killed Jonathan Farrow in the past, a man he had been convinced was a killer but was in fact innocent (of murder, but not of abuse), he had been wracked with guilt and had been ashamed of himself.
-His last conversation with Harrison became a turning point for him—no longer could he consider himself morally superior to his victims, accepting that he himself fit the Code and that he was just another killer.
+His last conversation with Harrison became a turning point for him—no longer could he consider himself morally superior to his victims, accepting that he himself fit the Code and that he was just another cold blooded murderer.

-Modus operandi
+In Dexter: Resurrection, after surviving his shooting, a physically weakened Dexter tracks his son down to protect him after Harrison starts committing his own murders.
+While Dexter is killing again, he has evolved and seemingly for the better, choosing to prioritize saving a killer's next victim over killing the man, resulting in the killer escaping empty-handed.
+As pointed out by Dexter's Dark Passenger, he has never done this before, meaning that Dexter has begun caring about other people for the first time.
+He has also reaffirmed his commitment to the Code and has gone back to basics with his kills.
+As Dexter spends time with Leon Prater and his serial killers, he continuously shows disgust at their murders and the fact they target the innocent, even noting to Prater that while he did enjoy their company initially, he couldn't let them continue to kill innocents.
+This reaches the point where Dexter realises that he shares the Morgan sense of Justice, and while he does kill for the thrill of it, he also kills for justice.